daidokoro/qaz/README.md

 Flags:
       --debug            Run in debug mode...
+  -h, --help             help for qaz
+      --no-colors        disable colors in outputs
   -p, --profile string   configured aws profile (default "default")
       --version          print current/running version

-Use "qaz [command] --help" for more information about a command.
+Use "qaz [command] --help" for more information about a command

 ```